Four issues for Richard Pitino's Gophers entering the Big Ten tournament

 Could Pitino be coaching his last game with the Gophers in the Big Ten tournament?
 He's expected to talk to athletic director Mark Coyle once the season is over, but it's tough to say when that will be.

-Minnesota's overall record is below .500, so the chances are slim for any postseason opportunities beyond the conference tournament.
-Unless the team makes a deep run in Indianapolis.
+The Gophers' overall record is below .500, so the chances are slim for any postseason opportunities beyond the conference tournament.
+Unless the team makes a deep run this week.

-Three or four wins would put the Gophers either in the semifinals (last appearance in 2019) or championship game (only appearance in 2010).
-That assures them a winning record even after losing.
+Three or four victories would put the Gophers in the semifinals (last appearance in 2019) or championship game (only appearance in 2010).
+That would assure them a winning record.
 Then maybe an NIT berth would be realistic.

-Five wins would give the Gophers their first ever Big Ten tournament title and an automatic bid in the NCAA tournament, but they would have to beat Northwestern, Ohio State and Purdue just to get to the semifinals.
+Five victories would give the Gophers their first Big Ten tournament title ever and an automatic bid in the NCAA tournament, but they would have to beat Northwestern, Ohio State and Purdue just to get to the semifinals.

 Carr's pro prospects